 Frequently Asked Questions

-At the Law Offices of Ronald J. Resmini, LTD., we understand that you have many questions after suffering through an under-ride accident.
+At the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., we understand that you have many questions after suffering through an under-ride accident.
 The following questions represent some of the most frequently asked inquiries.
-Please don’t hesitate to call the Law Offices of Ronald J. Resmini, LTD. at (401) 751-8855 if you have other questions.
+Please don’t hesitate to call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. at (401) 751-8855 if you have other questions.